pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 You can take a look at one potential example of such test in: https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

+Tests for apiserver will cover disabling the feature.
+This primarily matters for the extended PodSpec: the new fields must be preserved during updates even when the feature is disabled.

 ### Rollout, Upgrade and Rollback Planning